Engineering correlated disorder for tailored light scattering

-To control the perturbations added to the underlying periodic positions, we define i) the standard deviation of the added perturbations $S_d = \sqrt{\mathrm{Var}(\epsilon)}$, which directly measures the intensity of the random noise, and ii) the correlation length $L_c$, which measures how far apart nanostructure positions are correlated.
+To control the perturbations added to the underlying periodic positions, we define i) the standard deviation of the random shifts $S_d = \sqrt{\mathrm{Var}(\epsilon)}$, which directly measures the intensity of the perturbation, and ii) the correlation length $L_c$, which measures how far apart nanostructure positions are correlated.
 The exact definition of $L_c$ depends on the type of noise used, but it typically varies between $L_c=0$ (no correlations, \textit{i.e.,} white noise) and a few periods (up to $5\times d$).
 In the following, we will use $d=1$, so that $L_c$ and $S_d$ are dimensionless quantities, and our results can be scaled to any spectral range.

 These definitions can be extended to 2D $(x,y)$ arrangements, by introducing independent $S_{d, x}$ and $S_{d, y}$ variables for the standard deviation of added perturbations, and $L_{c, x}$ and $L_{c, y}$ for the correlation length.
 Extension to arrangements where the height of each nanostructure is different and potentially correlated, \textit{i.e.} thin $(x,y,z)$ arrangements, is possible, but not discussed in this work.